HHEU/hackathon-family-tree/README.md

 Whilst we go through data discovery, this will initially be an awful list of lists.
 There may be repeated data as nested lists don't express multiple-parents very well.

 - Yahoo Hack
+  - CharityHack (also parented by BarCamp)
+    - BattleHack
   - HackManchester
     - Hack24
       - LincolnHack